 By FUNA and Itsuki Akata.
-Released in Japan as “Watashi, Nouryoku wa Heikinchi de tte Itta yo ne!” by Earth Star Entertainment.
+Released in Japan as “Watashi, Nouryoku wa Heikinchi de tte Itta yo ne!” by Earth Star Novels.
 Released in North America by Seven Seas.
 Translated by Diana Taylor.
 Adapted by Maggie Cooper.

 It has to be said, our four heroines are getting just a wee bit famous, especially when they return to the area near where they went to hunter’s school.
 Sometimes this is good, as it means that we don’t have to have quite as many reaction shots of everyone boggling at their OP selves.
 And sometimes this is bad – for them, at least, as the funniest scene in the entire book as them running up against a guild master who saw their final exam battle way back in the early volumes.
 And bought the figures.
 With poses that… seemed cool at the time.
 Though it may not look like it, our heroines are slowly growing up, and part of that process is looking back on the dumb things you did in your youth and cringing.
 And nothing hammers this home quite like a figure of you in a dorky pose you thought was really cool being venerated by a creepy middle-aged man.